wowczarek/pbnet/README.md

 There are numerous other projects for 8-bit computers that include an Ethernet adapter and provide an IP stack, but they often require either modifying the hardware or are based on add-on boards that say go into the ROM card slot.
 PBNET allows for connecting an unmodified PB-2000, as is, with a suitable serial interface, to the Internet.

 ## Project goals and limitations

+- **PBNET is a clean slate project**.
+It is nothing more than one guy's attempt to see what he can remember and put together from a set of classic RFCs.
+PBNet is not based on, nor is it influenced by, any existing minimal IP stack such as uIP/LwIP, etc. I intentionaly restrained myself from looking at those, but I have worked with the BSD sockets API extensively in the past, so some references are inevitable.

 - **PBNET will only support the absolute working minimum.** It does not aim for RFC compliance and working with every guideline that an IP stack should conform to.
 While I would be glad to implement all this, storage is limited and I have to cheat.
 On the PB-2000, PBNET will mostly silently drop packets when they are too big, fragmented, or otherwise not expected.
 This is actually not unusual today with firewalls everywhere, still it could be better.